assen-totin/cdn/README.md

 If the response lacks the `status` field, but has a `auth_value`, it will be compared to the authorisation value in the HTTP request, if such is present, and on mismatch the response will be treated as empty.

+### Delete

+The request will be the same as with upload, but the `http_method` will be set to PUT.

+The response should be the same as with upload.

 ### Download

 *Request format*